 AP Statistics Quarter 1 Exam Study Guide

-The actual AP Exam on May 15, 2020 at 12 noon has two sections: Multiple Choice (50%) and Free Response (50%).
+The Qtr 1 Exam will be Friday October 16 at 10:15 to 11:45.
+The actual AP Exam on Thursday May 13, 2021 at 12 noon has two sections: Multiple Choice (50%) and Free Response (50%).
 Section I is 40 multiple choice questions designed to be answered in 90 minutes.
 Section II part A is 5 questions designed to be answered in 65 minutes, and part B, a single question designed to be answered in 25 minutes.

 The content of the Quarter 1 Exam includes everything from Chapter 4 to "Big Bird's Big Book of Numbers" (see the list of topics below).
 There will be 21 multiple choice questions (designed to be answered in 40 minutes), and 5 Free response questions (designed to be answered in 50 minutes).